ethanokamura/perfectline/src/content/javascript-101/webdev.md

 .outer-class { color: red; }
 ```

-To write css you can either create a document ending in `.css` or include a `<style>` tag directly in your html like so:
+To write CSS you can either create a document ending in `.css` or include a `<style>` tag directly in your HTML like so:

 ```html
 <style>